FAQ for Charities

 No. Charity Navigator charges neither the user, for the data, nor the charity, to be listed.
 Our sole goal is to guide intelligent giving and serve as a resource for the educated giver.

-Since we are not adding significant numbers of charities to our site (click here to learn why), we are no longer accepting requests and have therefore removed the 'my requests' area of the site.
+We are no longer accepting requests and have therefore removed the 'my requests' area of the site.
 All prior requests are stored in our files.
 And we will consult that list of requests when we are able to once again add charities to our site.

 We rate charities by evaluating two broad areas of performance; their Financial Health and their Accountability & Transparency.
 Our ratings show givers how efficiently we believe a charity will use their support today, how well it has sustained its programs and services over time and their level of commitment to being accountable and transparent.
 In the not-too-distant future, we plan to also rate charities’ reporting of their results.
 We provide these ratings so that givers can make intelligent giving decisions, and so that the philanthropic community can more effectively monitor itself.